hriday-sehgal/Next-JS-Assignment-VideoDubber/README.md

 ---

-**This project was created as part of the hiring process for the Full Stack Intern position at EcoSearch.**
+**This project was created as part of the hiring process for the Web Development Intern position at VideoDubber.**

 ## Copyright Notice